 - Find any wires going into and out of the fan and detach them carefully from their sockets.

 - Unscrew any screws holding the fans in place.

 - Check the make and size of the fans and order a similar size from your preferred vendor.

 - Place the new fan in the old one’s space.

-- Reattach the new fan’s wires and screw it tightly in place.
+- Reattach the new fan’s wires and screw them tightly in place.

 The exact procedure for installing new fans will depend on your computer type.

 If your computer is relatively old, it might be worth upgrading the fans and installing slightly better ones.

 7. Change your computer’s position and orientation